-A further use of the Bean Validation annotations @Size(max=...) and @NotNull is that if you specify these then you have no need to specify the equivalent JDO "length" and "allowsNull" since they equate to the same thing.
+A further use of the Bean Validation annotations @Size(max=···) and @NotNull is that if you specify these then you have no need to specify the equivalent JDO "length" and "allowsNull" since they equate to the same thing.
+This is enabled via the persistence property datanucleus.metadata.javaxValidationShortcuts.